Name the Neighbouring Countries of India

 Jammu & Kashmir, Himachal Pradesh, Uttarakhand, Sikkim & Arunachal Pradesh

 Jammu & Kashmir, Punjab, Rajasthan & Gujarat

-Talking about the first neighbouring country of India, we have Afghanistan that India has its boundaries shared with.
-The following overview of Afghanistan is as follows:
+Talking about the first neighbouring country of India, we have Afghanistan India has its boundaries shared.
+The overview of Afghanistan is as follows:

 The next neighbouring country of India is Bangladesh which has 8 provinces.
 The overview of the country is as follows:

-Another neighbouring country of India is Bhutan.
-It has 20 states and share its border with India.
+Another country from the list of neighbouring countries of India is Bhutan.
+It has 20 states and shares its border with India.
 The overview of Bhutan is as follows:

 Name of King

 Jigme Khesar Namgyel Wangchuck

 Traditionally, the ' bilateral relations between Bhutan, the Himalayan Kingdom and the Republic of India have been close, and both countries share a ' special relationship, ' making Bhutan a protected, but not a protectorate, Indian state which was signed in 1949.
 Bhutan has always been a strong supporter of India, as it has supported India in Non-Aligned Movement & they unanimously stood against China during the Doklam Standoff in 2017.